 - Have the tough conversations.
 The two most financially devastating life events are divorce and unexpected death.
 Even when you're first starting out, it's important to think about protecting your assets, particularly if you come into a marriage with substantial resources.

 Most people understandably don't want to think about those unfortunate circumstances coming to pass, so they don't talk about them.
 But doing so - whether by having a will or trust drawn up or a pre-nuptial agreement in place - can be lifesaving in a worst-case scenario.

-"At least have a power of attorney filled out, so someone else can make decisions on your behalf if you're unable to.
-We're all mortal and we never know what can happen," Six said.
+“At least have a financial and health care power of attorney filled out, so someone else can make decisions on your behalf if you're unable to.
+We're all mortal and we never know what can happen,” Hahn says.

 What if this is your second marriage and you've covered this ground before?
 At first glance, things may appear a bit easier.